-The 462MW Chaglla hydroelectric power plant, being developed by Odebrecht Energia's subsidiary Empresa de Generación Huallaga (EGH), will be Peru's third biggest hydropower project.
+The 462MW Chaglla hydroelectric power plant, developed by Odebrecht Energia’s subsidiary Empresa de Generación Huallaga (EGH), is Peru’s third-biggest hydropower project.

 Chaglla power plant design and development

 The Chaglla hydroelectric project is located on the Huallaga River in the Chaglla district of Huanuco, Peru.
-It will include a concrete-face rock-filled dam, which will impound a 4.66km² reservoir upstream of the dam, diversion tunnel and hydroelectric generation facilities, comprising a powerhouse, substation and transmission line.
+It includes a concrete-face rock-filled dam, which impounds a 4.66km² reservoir upstream of the dam, diversion tunnel and hydroelectric generation facilities, comprising a powerhouse, substation and transmission line.

-The rock-filled dam will have a maximum height of 202m and a crest length of approximately 273m, while the crest of the dam will be located at an elevation of 1,202m above sea level and 11.2m wide.
+The rock-filled dam has a maximum height of 202m and a crest length of approximately 273m, while the crest of the dam is located at an elevation of 1,202m above sea level and 11.2m-wide.

-The reservoir will have an elevation of 1,196m and water surface area of 4.5km².
-It will have a storage capacity of approximately 375 million cubic meters (m³), and three tunnels with a total length of 2,850m were proposed on the left margin for spillway discharge.
+The reservoir has an elevation of 1,196m and a water surface area of 4.5km².
+It has a storage capacity of approximately 375 million cubic metres, and three tunnels with a total length of 2,850m were built on the left margin for spillway discharge.

-In addition, the plant will feature two turbine generators with a nominal output of 253MVA and frequency of 60Hz.
-These turbines will have a nominal voltage of 13.8kV and will operate at a synchronous speed of 900rpm.
+In addition, the plant features two turbine generators with a nominal output of 253MVA and frequency of 60Hz.
+These turbines have a nominal voltage of 13.8kV and operate at a synchronous speed of 900rpm.

-Water from the dam will be diverted through a 14.7km intake tunnel to the main powerhouse, which will be equipped with two Alstom power transformers with a nominal output of 225MW.
-The project will also feature a small power house, including a power transformer with an output of 6MW.
+Water from the dam is diverted through a 14.7km intake tunnel to the main powerhouse, which is equipped with two Alstom power transformers with a nominal output of 225MW.
+The project also features a small powerhouse, including a power transformer with an output of 6MW.

-The substation will be situated above the main powerhouse at an elevation between 900m to 925m.
+The substation is situated above the main powerhouse at an elevation between 900m to 925m.

 Power transmission from the Chaglla power plant

-The power generated by the plant will be transferred to the Peruvian national grid (Sistema Electrico Interconectado Nacional-SEIN) at the Paragsha substation, via a 137km-long, 220kV transmission line.
+The power generated by the plant is transferred to the Peruvian national grid (Sistema Electrico Interconectado Nacional-SEIN) at the Paragsha substation, via a 137km-long, 220kV transmission line.

 Construction of the hydropower project

 Four sites were created for the construction phase.
-Major works include the construction of the concrete-face dam with a 466ha reservoir, a surface powerhouse and a 1,053m long diversion, spillway and headrace tunnel.
-For the foundation and dam construction, an upstream and downstream cofferdam will be constructed at 1,068m and 1,009m respectively.
+Major works include the construction of the concrete-face dam with a 466ha reservoir, a surface powerhouse and a 1,053m-long diversion, spillway and headrace tunnel.
+For the foundation and dam construction, an upstream and downstream cofferdam was constructed at 1,068m and 1,009m respectively.

-Construction works also include the river bypass through trunk tunnelling, which has a diameter of 12.5m and length of 1,125m.
-The upstream cofferdam will measure 66m, while the downstream will be 14m high.
+Construction works also included the river bypass through trunk tunnelling, which has a diameter of 12.5m and length of 1,125m.
+The upstream cofferdam measures 66m, while the downstream is 14m-high.

 Inter-American Development Bank (IDB) provided a $150m loan facility to Odebrecht Energia for the hydroelectric power plant.